ColtAllen/btyd/docs/source/intro.rst

 READ FIRST: Project Status
 --------------------------

+Development has transitioned to a new project repo: `pymc-marketing <https://github.com/pymc-labs/pymc-marketing>`

+Introduction
+------------

 BTYD is the successor to the `Lifetimes <https://github.com/CamDavidsonPilon/lifetimes>`__ library for implementing Buy Till You Die and Customer Lifetime Value statistical models in Python.
 All existing Lifetimes functionality is supported, and Bayesian `PyMC <https://github.com/pymc-devs>`__ model implementations are now in Beta.

-Introduction
-------------

 BTYD can be used to analyze your users based on the following assumptions: